jdarling/ms-boilerplate/readme.md

 In order to make it easier to utilize the built in tooling the confuration loader suports the concept of environment based configuration.

-You can provide configuration values in the .config file for a given environment by creating a segment in the file using \[environmentName] the default environment name is "default" and is loaded if no other environment is specified.
+You can provide configuration values in the .envconfig file for a given environment by creating a segment in the file using \[environmentName] the default environment name is "default" and is loaded if no other environment is specified.

 Calling any script with --environment "environmentName" will load that environment configuration.
-If the environment isn't defined within the .config file then no values will be loaded.
+If the environment isn't defined within the .envconfig file then no values will be loaded.

 In this way you don't always have to provide commandline confiruation values every time you call a script.

-### .config
+### .envconfig

 Belongs in the root of the project, right beside start and stop